cyga/www_fdw/test/README.md

   * .sql - for input;
   * .out - for output.

 Currently there is only one simple test.
-It do following:
+It does following:

   * check types (used in extension) creation;
   * check extension/server/user_mapping creation.